-Welcome to the Environmental Interpretive Center, an environmental research and education center situated on the campus of the University of Michigan-Dearborn.
+Welcome to the Environmental Interpretive Center, an environmental education and research center on the campus of UM-Dearborn.

 Our mission is to promote human and ecosystem health and sustainability through environmental education, research, and service.
 Our integrated educational programs and research activities focus on raising public awareness of environmental issues and developing and implementing strategies for creating cleaner, healthier, and more sustainable communities.

 Due to the continuing COVID-19 situation the Environmental Interpretive Center is closed.
 While the Center is closed, the trails are open to the public.
 Please follow the posted COVID-19 safety guidelines.
 Check out our Education & Programs page for nature-based activities and virtual programs.

 Save the Date - 20th Anniversary Celebration on 21 May